qetsiankulu/nujabes-tribute/README.md

 ---

-Thank you for visiting my Tribute to the Godfather of Lofi Hip-Hop website.
-I hope you enjoy the music and learn more about this legendary figure in the world of music and culture.
+Thank you for visiting my Nujabes Tribute webpage.
+I hope you enjoy the music and learn more about this legendary figure in the world of Lofi Hip-Hop.
 If you have any questions or suggestions, please feel free to reach out to me.